Customatics/VSTS-TFS-Integration/README.md

 6. Click Confirm button
 7. Now you are ready to get started!

-# Update 3.1.0
+# Update 3.1.1
 - For LEAPWORK version 2018.2.262
-- Fixed bug when JUnit parser interpreted all flows as "Failed"
+- Fixed bug when JUnit parser failed to parse test results with error "Timespan overflowed because the duration is too long"
 - Uses new Leapwork v3 API, API v2 is not supported

 # Let’s get you started!
 1. TFS: Add build step "Leapwork Integration" to your build definition.
-VSTS: Add an agent phase and then add task "Leapwork Integration" to this agent phase.
+Azure DevOps: Add an agent phase and then add task "Leapwork Integration" to this agent phase.
 2. Enter Leapwork controller hostname or IP-address.
 3. Enter your LEAPWORK controller API port, by default it is 9001.
 4. Enter time delay (in seconds, by default 5 seconds).
 While schedule is running extension will check schedule state with a specified delay before the schedule is finished.